China is on a mission to become a global football powerhouse

 More from Howler

-This story is from the Spring 2017 issue of Howler, a quarterly mag about soccer.
-Get 10% off a subscription with promo code STUDSUP at shop.howlermagazine.com.
+This story is from the summer/fall 2017 issue of Howler, a quarterly mag about soccer.
+Subscribe for only $11 an issue with promo code HOWLER13 at shop.howlermagazine.com.

 Whether the primary motivation behind this attempt to guide China out of the global soccer hinterlands is national unity, burnishing its leader's record, or some combination of both, the project must by definition be massive enough to capture the attention of the largest population on Earth.
 And that's the easy part-something the state can plan for, predict.
 Much less of a sure thing is that all the effort will necessarily translate into a successful team.